 It is possible to study two A-levels in Mathematics.
 Further Mathematics should not be found more difficult than any other subject, but having gone into such depth, the pupil should not encounter difficulty with A-level Mathematics.
-Assessment is at the end of the course consisting of four papers covering further pure, mechanics and statistics.
-Pupils who are considering taking this qualification should be comfortably on course to achieve a grade 8 or 9 (A*) at GCSE.
+Assessment is at the end of the course consisting of four papers covering pure topics with options in further pure, decision, mechanics and statistics.
+Pupils who are considering taking this qualification should be comfortably on course to achieve a grade 8 or 9 at GCSE.

 Mathematics at university